Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Simulation Results

-We firstly consider the reconstruction of the sparse vector with the Bernoulli-Gaussian distribution in~\eqref{eq:Bernoulli-Gaussian}.
-Figure~\ref{fig:CDF} shows the histogram of the empirical CDF of the estimated $\sigma_{\txv}^{2}$, where $N =100$, $M = 80$, and $p_{0} = 0.9$.
+We first examine the effect of the regularization parameter $\lambda$ in the noise variance estimation for the sparse vector reconstruction.
+Figure~\ref{fig:estimate_vs_lambda} shows the estimate of the noise variance $\hat{\sigma}_{\txv}^{2}$ versus the regularization parameter $\lambda$ for $N = 200$ and $\Delta = 0.7$.

+The distribution of the unknown vector is the Bernoulli-Gaussian distribution in~\eqref{eq:Bernoulli-Gaussian} with $p_{0} = 0.9$.
+The true noise variance is set as $\sigma_{\txv}^{2} = 0.01, 0.001$, and $0.0001$ in Figs.~\ref{subfig:estimate_vs_lambda1},~\ref{subfig:estimate_vs_lambda2} and~\ref{subfig:estimate_vs_lambda3}, respectively.
+To solve~\eqref{eq:optimization} in ARM, AMP-LASSO, and scaled residual, we use the LASSO solver of scikit-learn~\cite{pedregosa2011scikit}.
+The estimated value is averaged over $100$ independent trials.
+In the figures, the black vertical line shows the value of the proposed regularization parameter $\lambda_{\prop}(p_{0})$ with the true probability $p_{0}$.
+Although the estimation performance depends on $\lambda$, the proposed regularization parameter can achieve good performance in both ARM and AMP-LASSO for $\sigma_{\txv}^{2} = 0.01, 0.001$, and $0.0001$.
+We can also see that the performance of the scaled residual is worse than the other methods.

-The histogram is obtained from $1,000$ independent trials.
-Since the true noise variance is set to $\sigma_{\txv}^{2} = 0.001$, it is better that the CDF rapidly increases around $\sigma_{\txv}^{2} = 0.001$.
-From the figure, we can see that the CDF of the proposed method increases around $\sigma_{\txv}^{2} = 0.001$ more rapidly than the ridge regularization-based method.
-This means that the proposed method obtains the estimate near the true value with higher probability.
-Moreover, the proposed method without the knowledge of $p_{0}$ achieves almost the same performance compared to the case with known $p_{0}$.
-On the other hand, we can also see that the conventional method provides the estimate of $\hat{\sigma}_{\txv}^{2} = 0$ with probability higher than $0.3$ in this case.
-From the figure, we also observe that the performance of the scaled residual significantly depends on the regularization parameter $\lambda$.
+Figure~\ref{fig:CDF} shows the histogram of the empirical CDF of the estimated $\hat{\sigma}_{\txv}^{2}$, where $N =200$, $\Delta = 0.6$, and $p_{0} = 0.9$.
+The histogram is obtained from $1000$ independent trials.
+Since the true noise variance is set to $\sigma_{\txv}^{2} = 0.01$ in Fig.~\ref{subfig:CDF1}, it is better that the CDF rapidly increases around $\sigma_{\txv}^{2} = 0.01$.
+From the figure, we can see that the CDF of the proposed ARM with $T = 3$ increases around $\sigma_{\txv}^{2} = 0.01$ more rapidly than AMP-LASSO and the ridge regularization-based method.
+This means that the proposed method obtains the estimate near the true value with a higher probability.
+The figure also shows that the performance of the proposed ARM improves as the number of iterations $T$ increases.
+Figure~\ref{subfig:CDF2} shows the performance for $\sigma_{\txv}^{2} = 0.001$, where the proposed ARM and AMP-LASSO achieves similar performance.
+However, it should be noted that we use the proposed regularization parameter $\lambda_{\prop}(\hat{p}_{0})$ for AMP-LASSO.
+The performance of AMP-LASSO degrades if we use an inappropriate parameter value as shown in Fig.~\ref{fig:estimate_vs_lambda}.
+We can see that the proposed ARM with $T = 2, 3$ achieves a similar performance for both $\sigma_{\txv}^{2} = 0.01$ and $\sigma_{\txv}^{2} = 0.001$, whereas the performance of AMP-LASSO and the ridge regularization-based method largely depends on the true value of $\sigma_{\txv}^{2}$.